-- 1.1 The Hydrographic Commission on Antarctica (HCA or the Commission) is a unique Regional Hydrographic Commission (hereinafter RHC) recognized by the International Hydrographic Organization (IHO).
-The HCA is established in conformity with IHO Resolution 2/1997 as amended "Establishment of Regional Hydrographic Commissions (RHC)" (AppendixA) and shall be governed according to these statutes.
-The Commission should provide, in pursuance of the resolutions and recommendations of the IHO, and the Antarctic Treaty System, regional coordination in the provisioning of hydrographic services, freedom of scientific investigation, cooperation, free exchange of, and access to, scientific observations in support of safe maritime navigation and for broadscientific use. - 1.2 ARTICLE 8 (a) of the International Hydrographic Organization's General Regulations states that RHCs are regional bodies, established by IHO Member States and recognized by the IHO Assembly to improve regional coordination, enhance exchange of information and foster training and technical assistance."
-Additionally, ARTICLE8 (e) stipulates the membership requirements for RHCs, including the HCA. - 1.3 The Antarctic Treaty and related agreements, collectively known as the Antarctic Treaty System, provide a legal framework for international relations with respect to Antarctica, Earth's only continent without a native human population.
+- 1.1 The Hydrographic Commission on Antarctica (HCA or the Commission) is a unique Regional Hydrographic Commission (hereinafter RHC) recognized by the International Hydrographic Organization (IHO) as stated by ARTICLE 8 (a) of the International Hydrographic Organization's General Regulations.
+The HCA is established in conformity with IHO Resolution 2/1997 as amended "Establishment of Regional Hydrographic Commissions (RHC)" (Appendix A) and shall be governed according to these statutes.
+The Commission should provide, in pursuance of the resolutions and recommendations of the IHO, and the Antarctic Treaty System, regional coordination in the provisioning of hydrographic services, freedom of scientific investigation, cooperation, free exchange of, and access to, scientific observations in support of safe maritime navigation and for broad scientific use. - 1.2 ARTICLE 8 (a) of the International Hydrographic Organization's General Regulations states that RHCs are regional bodies, established by IHO Member States and recognized by the IHO Assembly to improve regional coordination, enhance exchange of information and foster training and technical assistance.
+Additionally, ARTICLE 8 (e) stipulates the membership requirements for RHCs, including the HCA. - 1.3 The Antarctic Treaty and related agreements, collectively known as the Antarctic Treaty System, provide a legal framework for international relations with respect to Antarctica, Earth's only continent without a native human population.
 The Treaty applies to the area south of 60° South Latitude, including all ice shelves and islands.
 The principle aims of the Antarctic Treaty System, of interest to the IHO, are the focus on cooperative relations with International Organizations, scientific research and the free exchange of data. - 1.4 The geographic limits of the HCA are defined by the IHO International (INT) Charting Scheme Region M. The geographic limits of this region are illustrated at Appendix B.